 The exhibition enables us not only to marvel at plants and fungi, but to learn from them and to understand our need to protect them.

-Look beyond their beauty to discover the complex processes of propagating orchids and the crucial role that Kew Science has played in this process.
+Look beyond their beauty to discover the complex processes involved in propagating orchids, and the crucial role that Kew Science has played in this activity.

 The excavated oak tree, which you will see as you enter the atrium, was featured on the BBC4 programme Oak Tree: Nature’s Greatest Survivor.
 It was kindly given to Wakehurst by East Malling Research Station.
 Revealing itself in its entirety, it will be the first chance for many visitors to witness its sprawling root system which is normally hidden.